HasithaHewakuruppu/COSC3506-Software-Engineering/README.md

 7. On one terminal run, `npm run dev` (This will start the development server)
 8. On the other terminal run, `npm run studio` (This will open up prisma studio)

+Some optional commands:
+1. Run `npm run pretty` to prettyify your code before commiting!
+(This will ensure a consistent style across the app)

 If anything is incorrect or you experience issues, please contact Abdul's lawyer (jk let me know and I'll try to fix it)